OzAmoyal/chatAss3/README.md

     git clone https://github.com/OzAmoyal/chatAss3
     ```
 3. Navigate to the folder where you cloned the repository - chatAss3
-4. execute the command ``` npm install ``` to download node_modules folder for this project.
-5. Navigate to the React folder by executing the command ``` cd chat-app ```
-6. execute the command ``` npm install ``` to download node_modules folder for the frontend React application.
-7. Return to the main repository folder by executing the command ``` cd .. ```
-8. Navigate to the folder of the server by executing the command ``` cd MVCnodeJS ```
+4. Navigate to the folder of the server by executing the command ``` cd MVCnodeJS ```
-9. execute the command ``` npm install ``` to download node_modules folder for backend Node.js application- the server.
+5. execute the command ``` npm install ``` to download node_modules folder for the server.
-10. execute the command ``` npm start ``` to start the server.
+6. execute the command ``` npm start ``` to start the server.
-11. Access the chatbot interface in your browser by visiting http://localhost:3000
+7. Access the chatbot interface in your browser by visiting http://localhost:3000
-12. Register a new account, log in, add contacts and start chatting with them.
+8. Register a new account, log in, add contacts and start chatting with them.
+<br><br>

 ## Built With